Two Datasets Are Better Than One: Method of Double Moments for 3-D Reconstruction in Cryo-EM: Algorithm: Method of Double Moments

 This section demonstrates the Algorithm of Section~\ref{sec:algorithm} using the two simulated datasets EMD-2660 \cite{wong2014cryo} and EMD-32743 \cite{guo2022structures} from the online electron microscopy data bank \cite{lawson2016emdatabank}.

 For varying $M$, we generate $100,000$ projection images of size $M\times M$, with signal-to-noise-ratio $0.1$ and affected by convolution with point spread functions with $20,000$ defocus groups.
 The projection images were generated with voltage 300 $kV$, defocus values ranging between $1$ $\mu m$ and $3$ $\mu m$, amplitude contrast $0.1$ and spherical aberration $2$ mm.
 The ground truth distribution of viewing angles was taken to be a mixture of $8$ von Mises-Fisher-Langevin distributions.
+These mixtures provide a natural mathematical model for clustered preferred-orientation patterns that have been observed in experimental cryo-EM studies; see, e.g., \cite[Figure~2]{li2021effect}, \cite[Figure~6]{aiyer2024overcoming}, and \cite[Figure~2]{jenkins2025overcoming}.

+A representative result of running Algorithm~\ref{alg:modm} on bandlimited structures is shown in Figure~\ref{fig:numerical_results1} and Figure~\ref{fig:numerical_results2}, where the ground truth structures are taken to be bandlimited versions of EMD-2660 and EMD-32743, projected to a maximum of bandlimit $L$.
+Throughout this section, we refer to the original untruncated volumes simply as original structures EMD-2660 and EMD-32743.
+The structures used to generate images are their bandlimited versions.